 Eastbourne pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Eastbourne is high; grass is high.
-Tomorrow (26 June 2026) levels are similar.
+Today (16 July) pollen in Eastbourne is medium; grass is medium.
+Tomorrow (17 July 2026) levels are similar - grass declining.
 Over the following five days grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app